njaard/sonnerie/README.md

 An alternate approach is to use "sshfs" to mount the database remotely.
 This approach is very performant because only compressed data goes through the network and the server doesn't need to do any of the decompressing.
-Avoid nfs because compactions will cause files to get deleted, and then the client will get a IO error, as NFS cannot track files that are closed on the server.
+Avoid nfs because compactions will cause files to get deleted, and then the client will get an IO error, as NFS cannot track files that are closed on the server.

 # Sonnerie's API
 Sonnerie can be used as a Rust library so you can read and write databases directly,